 Not Guilty on All Counts – Health Care Fraud (Pt.
 III)

+This post is the third in a series discussing a recent trial victory by the health care fraud attorneys at Odom, Davis & Hobson.
 In the prior posts, we discussed an overview of the charges, the history of chelation therapy, and the main issues under count one of the indictment.
 This post will look at Counts 2-25 with a focus on the confusing nature of the Medicare Guidelines and the mens rea for wire fraud.

 Counts 2-12 – The Direct Supervision Counts